stonepros/stone/doc/radosgw/config-ref.rst

 Bucket Lifecycle configuration can be used to manage your objects so they are stored effectively throughout their lifetime.
 In past releases Lifecycle processing was rate-limited by single threaded processing.
-With the Nautilus release this has been addressed and the Ceph Object Gateway now allows for parallel thread processing of bucket lifecycles across additional Ceph Object Gateway instances and replaces the in-order index shard enumeration with a random ordered sequence.
+With the Nautilus release this has been addressed and the Stone Object Gateway now allows for parallel thread processing of bucket lifecycles across additional Stone Object Gateway instances and replaces the in-order index shard enumeration with a random ordered sequence.

 There are two options in particular to look at when looking to increase the